Anti-social behaviour is persistent behaviour which causes you to feel alarmed, frightened or distressed.

 - By SMS text message.
 You can also use the Emergency SMS (ESMS) service to send an emergency text message.
 Before you are able to send an emergency text message you will need to register your mobile phone with the system.

 Merseyside Police are also available 24/7 to deal with your non-emergency reports & enquiries.
-If you wish to contact Merseyside Police, for non-emergencies please call 101 or use the following social media channels:
+If you wish to contact Merseyside Police, for non-emergencies please call 101, report the crime online, or use the following social media channels:

 Facebook : Merseyside Police CC

 Alternatively, you can report anti-social to your registered social landlord, who will also provide support and advice.